jsenv/core/packages/independent/assert/README.md

 ## How it works

 _assert_ does nothing when comparison is successfull but throws an error when comparison is failing.
-To illustrates when a comparison fails, check the list of examples below

-_Type failure:_

 ```js
 import { assert } from "@jsenv/assert";